dricottone/blog/content/cv.md

    + Training to mitigate threats and vulnerabilities to department information systems

- + #### Identifying and Safeguarding Personally Identifiable Information *April 2019*
+ + #### Identifying and Safeguarding Personally Identifiable Information *April 2019 to present*
-   + Training in the identification and safeguarding of personally identifiable information
+   + Training in data governance of personally identifiable information
+   + Current certificate verification code is HKY75X3TQT